24io/opencampus-ai-project/README.md

 | GCN   | 0.8837   | 356 | 561 | 10955 | 928 | 0.39      | 0.28   | 0.32     |
 | SVB   | 0.8475   | 66  | 734 | 10782 | 1218| 0.08      | 0.05   | 0.06     |

-*Table: Performance comparison of block start detection methods.*
+*Table 1: Performance comparison of block start detection methods.*

 # GMRES Convergence Comparison

-Table 1 shows the results from the different GMRES experiment runs.
+Table 2 shows the results from the different GMRES experiment runs.
 On average, the systems converged after 2,567 iterations when used without a preconditioner, and after 263 iterations when used with Block-Jacobi preconditioners created from the true labels.
 This is a speed-up of approximately 100x.
 As anticipated, the convergence improvement is smaller when using a preconditioner constructed from the predicted block starts, which we explain by the deviation of the predictions from the true block starts.
 Correspondingly, the performance is further affected when creating the preconditioner using the GCN or the SVB technique, although there is still an improvement regarding the average required iteration counts compared to not using a preconditioner at all.
 It should be noted that there is a significant difference between the mean and median iterations, which is explained by the presence of ill-conditioned matrices in the dataset (outliers) that converged very slowly.

 | Preconditioner Type                       | Convergence (#/%) | Mean Iterations | Median Iterations | Max Iterations | Min Iterations |
 |-------------------------------------------|-------------------|-----------------|-------------------|----------------|----------------|